 There are several questions you need to ask yourself prior to starting your packaging.

-- Does it require a certain structural design or a standard structure is sufficient?
+- Does it require a particular structural design or a standard structure is sufficient?
 (More complicated structure means more costly)

-- Does it require certain packaging regulations, for example, food packaging?
+- Does it require specific packaging regulations, for example, food packaging?

 - How much am I willing to pay per unit?